-6. Blue gladiator sandals.
+6. Blue canvas gladiator sandals.
 Aztec shoes vaguely resembled ankle-high gladiator sandals.
 If you don’t already have gladiators, these would be perfect.

 Hair: If you want to try to do your hair like Chalchiuhtlicue, this sculpture in the British Museum shows you what you need to know.
 Basically we’re looking at two big fluffy pigtails/ponytails, one on each side of the head: